WHITE FIELDS

 Overnights in Tashkent.

-DAY 3 TO DAY 4 • LOST ART AND SHRINKING WATERS
+DAY 5 TO DAY 6 • LOST ART AND SHRINKING WATERS

-The southern shoreline of the Aral Sea, our goal for the day, lies now more than one hundred miles further north than it used to be and what’s been left behind is a somber wasteland aptly named Aral Kum (Aral sands), while former fishing towns along the original shores have now become ship graveyards.
+Formerly the fourth largest lake in the world, the Aral Sea has been shrinking since the 1960s after the rivers that fed it were diverted by Soviet irrigation projects.
+The southern coastline of the Aral Sea lies now more than one hundred miles further north than it used to be and what’s been left behind is a somber wasteland aptly named Aral Kum (Aral sands), while former fishing towns along the original shores have now become ship graveyards.

 Once we’ll reach the waterside, we'll set up a camp and prepare for a night full of stars, hundreds of kilometres from any form of civilisation.